abdumamdouh/three-tier-distributed-monitoring-system/README.md

 ## Running Application

--First Run the Central Server in a standalone terminal.
+-First, run MultithreadedComputerServer class (Central Server) in a standalone terminal.
--Second Run the Computer Server in a standalone terminal.
+-Second, run MultithreadedCentralServer class (Computer Server) in a standalone terminal.
--Third, in case of single thread system you can run the client in a standalone terminal. and in case of multithreaded app you can run more than one client to interact with the servers simultaneously.
+-Third, in case of single thread system you can run the DriverClient class (Driver Client) in a standalone terminal. and in case of multithreaded app you can run more than one client to interact with the servers simultaneously.